NeuPhysics/neutrino/docs/oscillations/oscillations.rst

-Equation of Motion in Matter
+Matter Effect - An Introduction
 --------------------------------------